 |Average priced (used)||£15,000|

-The Nissan NV2500 Cargo is V8 powered, allowing you to get around quickly in it.
-With a high-roofed tank, there’s plenty of room to move around with ease.
+Powered by V8, the engine allows you to get around quickly in it.
+And with a high-roofed tank, there’s plenty of room to move around with ease.

 The NV2500 can also tow up to 8,700 pounds, giving you peace of mind if you need to tow any catering equipment you may have.
-This model also has 120 volt electrical plugs in the rear and front cabins, providing you with up to 400 watts of usable power.
+This model also has electrical plugs in the rear and front cabins.

-This particular model can only be bought second hand, however, if you wanted something similar to buy new, the E-NV200 is a fully electric vehicle with similar dimensions, and will set you back around £25,000 depending on the model.
+Now when it comes to this particular model, it can only be bought second-hand.
+However, if you wanted something similar to buy new, it would most definitely be worth checking out the E-NV200 is a fully electric vehicle with similar dimensions, and will set you back around £25,000 depending on the model.